alschmut/StructBuilderMacro/README.md

 # `@Buildable` Swift Macro
-`@Buildable` is an attached macro for structs, classes and enums, which produces a peer struct implementing the builder pattern.
+`@Buildable` is an attached swift macro for structs, classes and enums, which produces a peer struct implementing the builder pattern.
 Initialise your object with minimal effort using default values.
 ```swift
 import Buildable